 Ape’s Den, March 2017.
 Eventually The Royal Anglian Way gains access to the rock’s famous Ape’s Den, a feeding station for the local Barbary macaques.
-Gibraltar is home to the only existing wild monkey population in the European continent, so you’ll see signs all over town and around the rock warning you not to feed them!
-They have a reputation for being troublesome little creatures, though the family I came across lazing around on the walls seemed docile enough and I was able to get really close.
+Gibraltar is home to the only existing wild monkey population in the European continent and you’ll see signs all over town and around the rock warning you not to feed them!
+They have a reputation for being troublesome little creatures, though the family I came across lazing around on the walls seemed docile enough and I was able to get really close to them.

 Windsor Bridge, March 2017.
 Gibraltar’s first ever suspension bridge was added to the reserve in the summer of 2016.
 Located between two batteries over a fifty-meter gorge, this seventy one meter long bridge does wobble a bit as you make your way across and is part of the rock’s Thrill Seekers Trail.

 Moorish Castle, March 2017.
 The rock’s Moorish castle dates back to the 11th century and was originally part of an enormous castle that stretched all the way down to Casemates Square in the old town.
 Its dirty-grey homage tower can be seen all over town and is dramatically lit up at night.
 The tower’s resident British flag has apparently been ever-present since Admiral Rooke captured the rock in 1704.